rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/back_up_and_restore/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-The rollyourown.xyz [host server](/rollyourown/projects/host_server) repository includes automation scripts for backing up and restoring all projects and modules deployed to a host server.
+The rollyourown [host server](/rollyourown/how_to_use/host_server) repository includes automation scripts for backing up and restoring all projects and modules deployed to a host server.

-The rollyourown.xyz [project repositories](/rollyourown/projects/single_server_projects/) include automation scripts for backing up and restoring an individual project and its modules.
+The rollyourown [project repositories](/rollyourown/projects/) include automation scripts for backing up and restoring an individual project and its modules.

 It is recommended to regularly back up your project and module data from a host server.